cryptostorage/cryptostorage.com/README.md

 # Submit Questions, Feedback, or Issues
 For questions, feedback, or issues, please submit a new issue to https://github.com/cryptostorage/cryptostorage.com/issues.

+# Contributing
+Contributions from the community are welcome and encouraged.

+All are welcome to develop and submit pull requests that make this project better.

 # Donate
 Donations may be voluntarily given and support this project.️